 for people with back pain.

-Information is very important in the cure.
-Sarah makes it easy to understand spinal anatomy and physiology and the forces affecting your spine through the different sustained postures - and why you may have developed a problem.
-More importantly, she explains how to fix it - and what both she and you do about it.
-Self treatment is a big part of the Sarah Key Method of fixing bad backs.
+Sarah makes it easy to understand spinal anatomy and physiology and the forces affecting your spine.
+More importantly, she explains how to fix it - and what her specific exercises do.
+Self treatment is a big part of the Sarah Key Method.

-After a Back-in-a-Week you will never be in the dark again about your back!
+After a Back-in-a-Night-or-Two you will never be in the dark again about your back!

 Although she specialises in spinal problems, Sarah's expertise extends well beyond.
 She is just as happy treating all the different joints of the skeleton.

-Sarah Key holds several Back-in-a-Weeks at Fernleigh in New South Wales, while only one a year at Hotel Tresanton in Cornwall.
+Sarah Key holds her Australian retreats in the Upper Hunter in New South Wales and one per year at Hotel Tresanton in Cornwall.
 To be getting on with things, it's really a very good idea to be watching Sarah on video beforehand.
 See the Video packages here.